fssa-batch3/sesslyn.johnson__web_project/README.md

     * Expected result:
         * The item is removed from the user's cart.

-BUY A PRODUCT/ITEM :  ( NOT YET STARTED )
-* Scenario 1: Successfully purchase a product/item
-    * Steps :
-        1. Navigate to the buy now page.
-        2. Click the "Buy Now" button.
-        3. Confirm the shipping address and payment method.
-        4. Click the "Place Order" button.
-    * Expected result:
-        * Redirect to the order confirmation page.

-VIEW PRODUCTS/ITEMS IN THE Wishlist:  ( NOT YET STARTED )
-* Scenario 1: Successfully view products/items in wishlist
-    * Steps :
-        1. Navigate to the shop page.
-        2. Click the image.
-        3. Navigate to the product description page.
-        4. Click the heart icon
-    * Expected result:
-        * The user can view the list of items in the wishlist.

 REMOVE PRODUCT/ITEM FROM THE WISHLIST :  ( COMPLETD )
 * Scenario 1: Remove the product/item from the wishlist